-Ohlone Park Playground Refreshed With Nature-Inspired Play Structures - 510 Families
+Ohlone Park Playground With Nature-Inspired Play Structures - 510 Families

 EBI ad

 Ohlone Park runs along Hearst Street in Berkeley, between Sacramento Street and Martin Luther King Jr. Blvd.
-Another stretch of the same park continues on Hearst, between MLK Jr Blvd and Milvia Street.
-Ohlone Park has a couple of play structures throughout, but the one closest to the corner of Hearst and Bonita offers a fresher take on playgrounds, updated in September 2023.
+Another stretch of the park continues along Hearst between MLK Jr. Blvd. and Milvia Street.
+Ohlone Park has several play structures throughout, but the one near the corner of Hearst and Bonita offers a fresher take on playground design and was updated in September 2023.

 Berkeley Playground - Ohlone Park